 The ARC is responsible for ensuring that the financial performance of the Company is properly monitored, controlled and reported on.
 The ARC's primary responsibilities are to review accounting policies and the financial statements, understand and agree the key underlying principles, engage in discussions with external auditors and ensure that an effective internal control framework exists.
 The duties of the ARC are covered under the terms of reference of the ARC and include:

-- To oversee the selection process of external auditors and make recommendations to the Board in respect of their appointment, re-appointment and remuneration; - To ensure the integrity of the financial statements; - To monitor and review the independence of the auditors, their objectivity and effectiveness, taking into consideration relevant professional and regulatory requirements; - To keep under review the effectiveness of internal financial controls;
+- To oversee the selection process of external auditors and make recommendations to the Board in respect of their appointment, re-appointment and remuneration; - To ensure the integrity of the financial statements;

 Audit & Risk Committee (Continued)